Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for

 This type of ethernet cable is very similar to the UTP; however, the key difference is that the STP has a foil shield that covers the wires.
 This shielding adds an extra layer of protection against electromagnetic interference, which can leak into or outside the cable.

-This type of cable is mainly used for industrial purposes; however, some people use it in their homes and businesses.
+This type of network cable is mainly used for industrial purposes; however, some people use it in their homes and businesses.
 An example is the CAT6a cable.

 Now we know the types of twisted pair ethernet cables, let us look at the three main categories of ethernet cables.

 2. Cat5 vs. Cat6 vs. Cat7 Cable: What’s The Difference?